-In addition to the item-based controls described above, the EAR also includes end-user-based controls that prohibit, require a license for, or mandate additional due diligence regarding exports, reexports, and transfers of products, software, and technologies subject to the EAR, depending on the particular list that includes the individual or entity.
-The US government has determined that these individuals and entities may pose a risk to US national security or foreign policy goals or that the end user may divert such products, software, and technologies to a program supporting the development or proliferation of weapons of mass destruction.
+In addition to the item-based controls described above, the EAR also includes end-user-based controls that prohibit, impose a license requirement on, or mandate additional due diligence prior to exports, reexports, and transfers of products, software, and technologies subject to the EAR.
+The US government has determined that these individuals and entities may pose a risk to US national security or foreign policy goals or that the end user may divert such products, software, and technologies to a program, country, or end user who does so.
 The lists include the following:

-- Denied Persons List: BIS's Denied Persons List (DPL) identifies those persons denied export privileges under the EAR by BIS as a consequence for having violated the EAR.
-Persons on the DPL are prohibited from engaging in any export or reexport transaction involving any products, software, or technologies subject to the EAR or in any other activity subject to the EAR.^[6] - Entity List: The Entity List, maintained by BIS, identifies those persons whose activities BIS has determined pose a risk of diversion to weapons of mass destruction programs, including nuclear, chemical, and biological weapons, as well as missiles and their delivery systems.
-Placement on the Entity List means that a license is required from BIS before most, if not all, products, software, or technologies subject to EAR can be sent to a listed entity.
-Generally, BIS has a presumption of denial for such license applications.^[7]
+• Denied Persons List: BIS's Denied Persons List (DPL) identifies those persons denied export privileges under the EAR by BIS as a consequence for having violated the EAR.
+Persons on the DPL are prohibited from engaging in any transaction involving any products, software, or technologies, or in some cases, activities, subject to the EAR.[6]